Insurance Agency M&A: How Brokers Overcharge

 - Estimated $2,000-$5,000 if you hired a consultant at hourly rates

-Our assessment: Negotiation facilitation is the most valuable service brokers provide — but a flat-fee consultant delivers comparable value at a fraction of the cost.
+Our assessment: Negotiation facilitation is the most valuable service brokers provide, but a flat-fee consultant delivers comparable value at a fraction of the cost.

-Service #4: Closing Coordination
+Service 4: What Does Closing Coordination Actually Involve?

 What the broker does: